mxagar/music_genre_classification/README.md

     - A parquet file of songs and their attributes is downloaded from a URL; the songs need to be classified according to their genre.
     - The dataset it uploaded to Weights and Biases as an artifact.
 2. `preprocess/`
-    - Raw dataset artifact is downloaded and preprocessed: missing values imputed and duplicates removed.
+    - Raw dataset artifact is downloaded and preprocessed: missing values imputed and duplicates removed; additionally, a new feature `text_feature` is created.
 3. `check_data/`
     - Data validation: pre-processed dataset is checked using `pytest`.
     - In the dummy example, the reference and sample datasets are the same, and only deterministic tests are carried out, but we could have used a reference dataset for non-deterministic tests.